 Think all the best character meals and dining experiences are in the parks?
 Think again!
 There are a variety of character dining options spread throughout the resort hotels.

 Chef Mickey’s at the Contemporary is one of the most popular, and offers characters at each meal.
 1900 Park Fare in the Grand Floridian has characters for breakfast and dinner.
 There are several others in a handful of other resorts that offer character interaction for breakfast only.
 Just like character dining within the parks, guests can see a wide range of Disney favorites at these meals including Mickey and his friends, princesses, Stitch, and even some rare characters like Lady Tremaine and the evil stepsisters.

-As for dinner shows, Disney World has three that are currently running, and all of them are outside the parks!
-Mickey’s Backyard BBQ and the Hoop-Dee-Doo Musical Revue both operate at the Fort Wilderness Resort & Campground and are hugely popular with guests.
-Both events really encompass the “dinner and a show” atmosphere, with live music and other entertainment, not to mention all-you-can-eat American-style food.
-The Backyard BBQ also gives you a chance to rub shoulders with Mickey and Minnie.
+As for dinner shows, Disney World has two that are outside the parks!
+The Hoop-Dee-Doo Musical Revue operates at the Fort Wilderness Resort & Campground and is hugely popular with guests.
+This event really encompasses the “dinner and a show” atmosphere, with live music and other entertainment, not to mention all-you-can-eat American-style food.
 If guests want a dinner show that’s more tropical than country, they can choose the Spirit of Aloha at the Polynesian.
 Another all-you-can-eat offering, this show takes the form of a luau, Disney style, complete with hula dancing and a fire performer!
 The food is a little more exotic, but still basic enough to satisfy most eaters.